Navin Chawla

-Navin Chawla (born 30 July 1945) is a retired Indian civil servant and writer, who served as 16th Chief Election Commissioner of India.
+Navin Chawla (30 July 1945 – 1 February 2025) was an Indian civil servant and writer, who served as 16th Chief Election Commissioner of India.
 Four phases (out of five) of the Indian general election to the Lok Sabha, the lower house of the Indian Parliament, were executed under his supervision in April and May 2009.

 Chawla is best known for his biography of Mother Teresa and for conducting the 2009 general elections, despite concerns about his leanings towards the Congress Party.
 Action was taken against alleged malpractice by Congress governments in Rajasthan, Assam and Andhra Pradesh and the Congress-Allied government in Tamil Nadu.
 According to his family, Chawla was deeply influenced by Mother Teresa and decided not to resign from the civil service in 1997 in accordance with her advice.

-Early life and education
+Background

 Chawla was born on 30 July 1945 in New Delhi.
 He studied at the Lawrence School, Sanawar, Himachal Pradesh from 1953 to 1961 (when he received his Senior School Certificate), and received a Government of India scholarship for his first two years at the Lawrence School.
 Chawla received a B.A.
-(Hons.) in history from St. Stephen's College, Delhi in 1966 and a B.A.
-(Hons.) in history from London University in 1967.
+(Hons.) in history from St. Stephen's College, Delhi in 1966.
+He later studied at SOAS University of London and was awarded a second bachelor's degree, Bachelor of Arts in history, from the University of London (1965-1967).
 He received a diploma in social administration from the London School of Economics in 1968.
 Chawla was appointed a Fellow of Queen Elizabeth House at Oxford University in 1996.

+Chawla died at a hospital in New Delhi, on 1 February 2025, at the age of 79.